MFJamil/smyld-web/angular/templates/SMYLDSimpleExplorer/README.md

-# SMYLD Angular Simple Explorer template
+# Angular Simple Explorer template

 The Simple Explorer Template is created using Angular 8 and Angular Material library.